Career Timeline of Chris Hughes: Major Achievements and Milestones

 January 11, 2016: Puts The New Republic up for sale

-On January 11, 2016, Chris Hughes put The New Republic up for sale, citing the difficulty of transitioning the magazine to a digital media company.
+On January 11, 2016, Chris Hughes put The New Republic up for sale, citing the difficulty of transitioning the institution into a digital media company.

 February 26, 2016: Sells The New Republic

-On February 26, 2016, Chris Hughes sold The New Republic to Oregon publisher Win McCormack.
+On February 26, 2016, Chris Hughes sold The New Republic magazine to Oregon publisher Win McCormack.

 In 2016, Chris Hughes co-founded the Economic Security Project (ESP).